aritronath/iMIRAGE/README.md

 ----

 # Quick Start Guide
-In this example, we will use the two **indepedent** miRNA datasets that were derived from the Cancer Genome Atlas (TCGA) Breast Cancer (BRCA) project.
-These datasets are automatically available when the iMIRAGE package library is loaded.
+In this example, we will use the two **indepedent** miRNA data sets that were derived from the Cancer Genome Atlas (TCGA) Breast Cancer (BRCA) project.
+These data sets are automatically available when the iMIRAGE package library is loaded.

 ###Datasets:
 1. Training: *GA.pcg*, *GA.mir*